 - Horizons (Lounge & Bar served by the Horizons Bar; has floor-ceiling windows, live entertainment, full bar; also serves Afternoon Tea; becomes a nightclub at night)

 - Fitness Track (Power Walking/Jogging Track)

 - The Library (1000+ books of which many port-destination guide books)

 - Sun Deck (served by the Polo Bar; has sunloungers, showers, deck games - Shuffleboard, Golf Driving Net, 9-hole Mini-Golf putting greens).

 Oceania Sirena cruise ship (Ocean Princess until 2016) was built under the name R Four, as one of the R-class vessels acquired from the fleet of the defunct Renaissance Cruises.
 In April 2016, the new ship joined her R-Class sisters (and current fleet mates) Insignia, Nautica and Regatta.
-Other cruise line vessels from this "Renaissance-class" are Azamara Journey, Azamara Pursuit and Azamara Quest (Azamara Club Cruises), Pacific Princess (Princess Cruises).
+From this "Renaissance-class" are also the Azamara ships Journey, Pursuit, Quest, Onward (Pacific Princess).

 The ship was initially owned by a group of French investors and operated by the Renaissance cruise line company.
 Renaissance bankrupted in 2001, and Princess Cruises purchased two of its vessels - Ocean and Pacific.
 First, they renamed the "R Four" ship to "Tahitian Princess" and later to "Ocean Princess".

 The vessel was delivered to Oceania in March 2016.
 It was purchased from its previous owner Carnival Corp for USD 82 million and underwent a 35-day long drydock refurbishment in France (Marseille) at the cost of UD $50 million before entering Oceania's fleet.